chadsmith12/dotsec/README.md

 | `pull` | Retrieve secrets from Passbolt | Passbolt → Local Environment |
 | `push` | Upload secrets to Passbolt | Local Environment → Passbolt |

-> **📝 Note**: When working with Passbolt, your secrets must be organized within folders.
+> **Note**: When working with Passbolt, your secrets must be organized within folders.

 ### Basic Commands